Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

-In this section, we apply the weak-coupling scheme~\cite{ramires_prb_2018} for spin-singlet orbital-triplet pairings against crystal field splittings, which cause orbital hybridizations [i.e.~the ${\bf g}_o({\bf k})$ term in Eq.~\eqref{Eq::normal_H}].
+{\bf Stability for spin-singlet orbital-triplet pairings.} We apply the weak-coupling scheme~\cite{ramires_prb_2018} for spin-singlet orbital-triplet pairings against crystal field splittings, which cause orbital hybridizations [i.e.~the ${\bf g}_o({\bf k})$ term in Eq.~\eqref{Eq::normal_H}].
 We analytically calculate the superconductivity instability for the orbital $\mathbf{d}_o$-vector by BCS decoupling scheme.
 The superconducting transition temperature $T_c$ of orbital-dependent pairing channels is calculated by solving the linearized gap equation,